ivarref/encrypted-url-state/README.md

 not delete the state.

-When your service is visited with the callback URL, it can decrypt the state and then use it resume doing whatever it needs to do.
+When your service is visited with the callback URL, it can decrypt the state and then use it to resume doing whatever it needs to do.

 For example in a signing process: